 Nothing captures the spirit of the holidays quite like going to see arrays of sparkling lights and ornaments.
-Experience the magic of seasonal light displays during boat parades, in gardens, across golf courses, at resorts, and in small towns and downtowns across North Carolina.
+Experience the magic of seasonal light displays in gardens, at museums and resorts, and in small towns and downtowns across North Carolina.
 For a complete list of holiday light displays throughout the state, visit our events calendar.

 1 Winter Lights at the North Carolina Arboretum

-Experience this 3-acre nightly walking tour of the arboretum's nationally known gardens, including its Quilt Garden and Bonsai Exhibition Garden.
-In addition to the lighted exhibits and landscapes, animated displays are programmed to illuminate to the sounds of holiday music.
+Experience this 3-acre nightly tour of the arboretum's nationally known gardens, including its Quilt Garden and Bonsai Exhibition Garden.
+Designed to showcase the natural landscape, the displays feature colorful native butterflies and winter wildlife with a special insect-themed lantern exhibit on view.

-This Blowing Rock holiday tradition features more than 50,000 lights and attracts thousands of visitors each year.
+This free Blowing Rock holiday tradition features nearly 30,000 lights and attracts thousands of visitors each year.
 Drive around Chetola Lake to view glittering ice skaters, a nativity scene, Rudolph catching a big fish and more.

-From storybook scenes to holiday themes, more than 100 light displays fill a nearly 5-mile route at Tanglewood Park.
-You’ll enjoy everything from giant snowflakes to tractor-pulled hayrides and horse-drawn carriages.
-The Holiday Gift Village has a wide variety of vendors, photo ops with Mr. and Mrs. Claus, plus special event nights.
+From storybook scenes to holiday themes, more than 100 light displays fill a nearly 5-mile route at Tanglewood Park, 15 minutes outside Winston-Salem.
+You’ll enjoy everything from "S'moresville" to individual-family tractor-pulled hayrides and private horse-drawn carriages.

 7 Speedway Christmas